-Parking is never a problem, if you make it to the market around seven in the morning and I was able to squeeze my car in a convenient spot just across the street from the double line of stalls.
+Parking is never a problem if you make it to the market around seven in the morning and I was able to squeeze my car in a convenient spot just across the street from the double line of stalls.

-Since I only had ¢10 000 bills, which are the equivalent of $20 bills, I decided to start my shopping at the very center of the market, where the stands for the high end merchandise cluster: fishmonger, chicken monger, sausage monger and the cute yogurt guy.
-Understandably the farmers usually don’t much like to hand over change for large bills, but at these stands you need more than coins!
+Since I only had ¢10 000 bills, which are the equivalent of $20 bills, I decided to start my shopping at the very center of the market, where the stands for the high-end merchandise cluster: fishmonger, chicken monger, sausage monger, and the cute yogurt guy.
+Understandably the farmers usually don’t much like to hand over change for large bills, but at these stands, you need more than coins!

 I stored my little fish package in a cooler, where it was soon joined by a plump, skinless, boneless chicken breast, purchased at the neighboring stand.
 My last high-ticket item were sausages.
 As I mentioned before [here], we have this awesome sausage guy, Don Marcial, at the feria and I needed to stock up.
 This morning I bought both ‘Italiano’ and ‘Ranchero’ sausages.
 The Italianos are similar to your Johnsonville sweet Italian sausages from Wisconsin, while the Rancheros start with subtle flavors of sage & rosemary, ending with a kick.
 He sells them frozen, so you can just toss them in your freezer and have something handy at short notice.
 Ah, I almost forgot, I also bought a liter of natural yogurt, ‘natural’ meaning no added anything, period.

-The remaining purchases were all fruits and vegetables, including three kilos (6.6 US pounds) of tomatoes for a last batch of salsa de tomato before we go back to Texas.
+The remaining purchases were all fruits and vegetables, including three kilos (6.6 US pounds) of tomatoes for the last batch of salsa de tomato before we go back to Texas.
 All that stuff started to add up in the weight department and I was glad, I had found that close-by parking space!

 Now let us proceed with an evaluation of the alleged price gouging.

 And here we have the product display: